Revolving Door Revolution

 - The Byzantine Empire, where dynasties could last as much as two or three, or even one, emperors before being overthrown.

 - For about 100 years from 1789, to 1870, the French under went repeated revolutions and counter revolutions as Republicans and Monarchists (divided into three factions, each supporting a different dynasty, and a different style of monarchy) battled for control of the government.
 First came the Ancien Regime, then the First Republic (including the Reign of Terror, the Directorate and the Consulate as distinct phases inaugured through violent means), then the First Empire under Napoleon (1804-1814), then the First Bourbon Restoration, (1814-1815) then the 100 days, (1815) then the Second Bourbon Restoration, (1815-1830) then the July Monarchy, (1830-1848) then the Second Republic, (1848-1852) then the Second Empire, (1853-1870) before finally settling on the Third Republic in 1870, which was the first relatively stable French democracy (still prone to short-lived, unstable government), lasting 70 years (longer then any other government in France since the first revolution) until 1940 when it was destroyed by the Nazis and replaced with the Vichy puppet regime.
-The Fourth Republic was established following WWII, then collapsed in 1958 as France lost control of its colonies.note It was replaced by the Fifth Republic which has remained in power ever since.
+The Fourth Republic was established following WWII — and had twenty-four successive cabinets in twelve years, with only one lasting for (slightly) more than a year and only two days for the shortest-lived of them —, then collapsed in 1958 as France lost control of its colonies.note It was replaced by the Fifth Republic which has remained in power ever since.

 - Several of the tiny states that made up Germany in the 19th century had small scale examples of Revolving Door Revolution, most famously the Revolutions of 1848, most of which where crushed by the monarchist establishment.
 In the 19th century, the most powerful of those tiny states, Prussia, reunited all the German speaking states (with the exceptions of Austria, Switzerland, and Lichtenstein) into a new "German Empire" in 1871.
 In 1914, the German Empire fights in World War One.
 In 1918, the German Empire is overthrown by the Weimar Republic.
 Part of Germany is given to the new nation of Poland, cutting off East Prussia from the rest of Germany.
 In 1933 Hitler is appointed Chancellor of Germany, and proceeds to overthrow the democratic Wiemar Republic and conquer vast tracts of land.
 Losing World War II, Germany is again divided, this time into a Democratic West Germany, and a Communist East Germany.
 Following the collapse of Communism, the two Germanies reunite in 1990.